marianagsoares/marianagsoares/README.md

   ### My soft skills

    <p> ✨ I'm a transition career professional and  I am undertaking a bachelor degree in Information Systems.
 In my previous work experiences, I have improved my negotiation and communication skills dealing with the public in a daily basis.
 As a front-end developer volunteer, I have improved my problem solving and teamwork skills.
-In a recent QA bootcamp I stood out due to my commitment to the development of the entire team and my English knowledge.
-Currently I am looking for a QA position in a tech-leading company which will allow me to  further my expertise in software testing.✨</p>
+In a recent QA bootcamp I stood out due to my commitment to the development of the entire team and my English knowledge.✨</p>

 </div>
 </div>